 Prominence: 6,348 ft

 Kings Peak, located in the Eastern Uinta Mountains, will require a minimum 1 night backpack for most hikers.
-Some people can do it in one day, but I don't recommend rushing the experience.
-Getting to the summit is 15 miles one way, and the trail gains roughly 4,100 ft via the Henry's Fork Trailhead.
-While I don't have a link to Kings Peak since I summited before I started blogging, I recommend you check out my friend Justin over at Adventures of a Peak Walker for his guide.
+Some people can do it in one day, but I don’t recommend rushing the experience.
+Getting to the summit is 15 miles one way, and the trail gains roughly 4,100 ft via the Henry’s Fork Trailhead.
+While I don’t have a link to Kings Peak since I summited before I started blogging, I recommend you check out Road Trip Ryan for his guide.
 He has some amazing photos and a very detailed description of his route.

 Mt.
 Peale is the highest peak in the LaSal Mountains right outside of Moab, UT.
 The stark contrast of this tall white-ish peak and the red desert valley is just something you can’t find anywhere else.
 The LaSal Mountains sit on the Colorado Plateau, near the famous Arches National Park.
 However, due to their height, the LaSals are heavily forested and usually snow-capped until early Summer.
 Because of this, the timing of summiting Mt.
 Peale is short lived – you basically have about 2 months to hike here (Late July through August, depending on snow).
 If you can fit it in, you won’t be disappointed by this beautiful, massive peak.